Koheron/laser-development-kit/bitstreams/README.md

+# Bitstreams

-The bitstreams are downloaded in this directory
+FPGA Bitstreams are automatically downloaded in this directory.
+Custom bitstreams can be built using [zynq-sdk](https://github.com/Koheron/zynq-sdk) repository.